hahaha98757/ZombiesAddon/README.md

 Shows hitbox of armor stand in Gstep.
 It works only if set the language of Hypixel in English or Korean.

+### Other
+Fixed a bug of forge that commands are runned without "/".
+You can turn off Wave Delay of SST in the ".minecraft\config\ZombiesAddonSST.txt".
+You can turn off timer of ZombiesUtils in the ".minecraft\config\ZombiesAddonZombiesUtils.txt".

 ****

 ## Update Log

+### 1.16.0
+- Fixed bugs.
+- Renamed Extra Setting.

+### 1.16.0-pre2
+- Fixed bugs.

 ### 1.16.0-pre1
 - Fixed bugs.